Saab 24: Design

 The Saab 24 was very similar in design to the earlier Saab 18, with the notable exception of its engines.
 While the Saab 18A was powered by dual Pratt & Whitney Twin Wasps with a max speed of 289 mph, the Saab 24 would have had two of the more powerful Daimler-Benz DB 605s, giving it a higher max speed and better acceleration.
 Nicknamed the 'Swedish Mosquito' (in reference to the British De Havilland Mosquito), it would have been able to achieve speeds of up to 392 mph at an altitude of 22000 ft.

 Development

 The project began in late 1941 and proceeded through much of the design process.
 This included a full-scale mockup and wind tunnel testing.
-However, the upgrade of the Saab 18A from the Twin Wasp to the DB605 with the Saab 18B made it unneccessary to switch over production lines to a new aircraft.
+However, the upgrade of the Saab 18A from the Twin Wasp to the DB605 with the Saab 18B made it unnecessary to switch over production lines to a new aircraft.
 The project was eventually discontinued in December 1943.